 2 IBA Rules on the Taking of Evidence in International Arbitration of 29 May 2010.

-3 See Born, International Commercial Arbitration, Second Edition 2014, Vol II, page 2,308, with references to various US court decisions.
+3 See Born, International Commercial Arbitration, second edn, 2014, Vol II, page 2,308, with references to various US court decisions.

 4 Rule 34(2) has largely the same content as Article 43 of the ICSID Convention.